Requirements for Distance/Flexible Learning Options

 Additional Information about tests and examinations

-If a course has an official exam or supervised test, you will have the choice to select three centres from the list.
-The University will consider your preferences however they have the final decision on the centre location.
-It is expected that you will travel up to 2.5 hours from your home address to the allocated centre.
+If a course has an official exam or supervised test it is expected that you will travel up to 2.5 hours from your home address to the allocated centre.

 Confirmation will be sent out regarding the details of your examination/test about three weeks before the exam date.
 You will also be advised of any restrictions on what not to bring to the test or exam.
 Photo ID is needed on attendance.